A Primer on SO(3) Action Representations in Deep Reinforcement Learning: Controlling Pure Orientations

 For Euler angles, elevated entropy levels result in an attraction towards singularities, but entropy coefficients have to be increased by two orders of magnitude to make the effect visible, and thus should not be an issue in standard parameter regimes.

+\textbf{\textit{Hypothesis 4}} \textbf{Unit rotation-centered policies improve performance for delta actions.} \Secref{sec:unit_rotation_centering} remarks that due to the projection onto \SOThree, small, zero-centered actions can result in a large spread of rotations for quaternion and matrix representations.
+Centering the output around the unit rotation should lead to less erratic initial exploration.
+In addition, agents do not have to learn the group-specific representation of the unit operation, i.e., unit quaternions and rotation matrices.

+We test the hypothesis by adding the constant unit rotation to the policy mean.
+While \Figref{fig:ppo_unit_centered_actions} shows a clear performance improvement over the non-centered delta actions, we find that this mostly holds for \PPO, and the same modification produces mixed results for \TDThree and \SAC.
+For details on the implementation and the complete set of results, including benchmarks from \secref{sec:experiments}, refer to \secref{app:unit_rotation_centering}.

-\textbf{\textit{Hypothesis 4}} \textbf{Scaling actions to the range of permissible rotations boosts performance.} As outlined in \secref{sec:action_scaling}, tangent vector increments in the local frame can easily be scaled.
+\textbf{\textit{Hypothesis 5}} \textbf{Scaling actions to the range of permissible rotations boosts performance.} As outlined in \secref{sec:action_scaling}, tangent vector increments in the local frame can easily be scaled.
 Restricting the network output to the range of possible rotations should be more efficient because the agent does not need to learn that actions with the same direction and magnitudes larger than $\alpha_{max}$ lead to the same outcome.
 Furthermore, it removes discontinuities at the cut locus from the action space and allows more fine-grained control in the relevant action ranges.

 We can see the effects in all three algorithms.
 Ablation studies with unscaled tangent increments and dense rewards consistently exhibit a performance difference of around $-1.5$ compared to scaled tangent vectors across \PPO, \SAC, and \TDThree.
 The effect is smallest for \PPO, where the policy initialization around zero prevents frequent sampling of unscaled actions that reach the cut locus.
 Agents trained on sparse rewards exhibit a similar decrease in performance.
-More importantly, however, sparse reward agents sometimes take longer in \TDThree to converge to a near-optimal policy, and may diverge completely in \SAC (see \secref{app:effects:scaling}). \SAC's failures are caused by the entropy bonus driving actions to regions of the representation with discontinuities and singularities as outlined above.
+More importantly, however, sparse reward agents sometimes take longer to converge to a near-optimal policy in \TDThree, and in rare cases show degraded performance in \SAC (see \secref{app:effects:scaling}). \SAC's failures are caused by the entropy bonus driving actions to regions of the representation with discontinuities and singularities as outlined above.